Most Dangerous States for Drunk Driving (Ranked)

 Worst Ranking Factor (Tie): DUI Death Cost & DUI Arrests – 2nd

 Where do most drunk driving accidents occur?
 North Dakota.
-Sadly, North Dakota not only ranks in the worst half of the U.S. for all five of the categories in this drunk driving study, but it also ranks a top ten worst state in three of the five categories.
+Sadly, North Dakota not only ranks in the worst half of the US for all five of the categories in this drunk driving study, but it also ranks among the top ten worst states in three of the five categories.

 North Dakota state residents pay $399.76 annually to cover the cost of drunk driving deaths in their state.